francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

-# Specification in Pencil2D
+# Software Requirements Specification in Pencil2D

 ## Introduction

+The software requirements specification should be done at the beginning of any software development.
+Its purpose is to document the purpose of the software and to describe how it will interact with the users, the system and other applications.
+Thus, even if the requirements are updated throughout the development, which these days is quite common, it is important to have a firm grasp on what they are before progressing to other stages, in order to avoid misunderstandings between clients and developers.

+There are two general types of requirements: functional and nonfunctional requirements.
+The first are the functions that the software should be able to perform, also known as capabilities.
+The nonfunctional requirements are the ones that impose restrictions on the solution, such as quality or development requirements.

+In order to reach a specification document, one typically progresses along several activities, going from a more general overview to a very detailed description.
+After a quick analysis aiming to check the feasibility of the software, the first activity is requirement elicitation.
+At this stage, through interviews, joint application design sessions, questionaries, brainstorming, etc, the requirements are collected from the client.
+Use cases, which are examples of how the user will interact with the software, should be obtained.
+At this point, the requirements are very high level.

+Once the elicitation process is complete, one should proceed to the analysis, where a more precise understanding of the requirements is achieved.
+At this point the requirements obtained will be on a lower level.
+The system requirements are derived from the previous information, as well as the software requirements, by breaking down the system requirements into the different software components.
+One should check the requirements for completeness, correctness, consistency, unambiguity, verifiability, necessity and feasibility.
+Besides analyses, this is the stage of requirement negotiation.
+A debate ensues between the stakeholders, in order to arrive at a list of agreed requirements, usually considering mainly the necessity and the feasibility.

+The next stage is specification, where a detailed document containing all requirements is produced.
+UML diagrams and other artifacts are typically included in this document.
+There is a standard template for specification documents that should be followed as closely as possible.

+Finally, one can proceed to requirement validation, with the goal of guaranteeing that the requirements define the system according to the real objective of the client.
+This is very important as fixing a requirement error at this stage costs considerably less than doing so after product delivery.

+To aid in requirement collection, prototypes are used.
+These are primitive versions of the system, maybe even done in paper, designed to determine what the system will look like and what it will do, offering some limited capabilities.
+These prototypes may be done through the whole development, but a first vertical system prototype is usually done in the beginning.

-Remitting to the first document created under the ESOF scope, 'Software Processes', the 'Specifications' topic has already been briefly touched.
-An [important reference](http://www.pencil2d.org/2010/06/the-vision-for-pencil-by-pascal-naidon/) to the project specification was also given then.
+Remitting to the first document created under the ESOF scope, 'Software Processes', this topic has already been briefly touched.
+An [important reference](http://www.pencil2d.org/2010/06/the-vision-for-pencil-by-pascal-naidon/) to the project specification for Pencil2D was also given then.
 The present document aims to dive further into the details on this subject.

-The software requirements specification should be done at the beginning of any software development.
-Its purpose is to determine the purpose of the software and to describe how it will interact with the users, the system and other applications.
-Many times, a set of use cases, which describe the interaction of the users with the software is a part of the specification document.

-...write about specification in general maybe (?) the 1st doc.
-Specification section already works as a good intro. not sure if we need to repeat, so maybe something else could be added instead.

-##Origin of Requirements in Pencil2d
+## Origin of Requirements in Pencil2d

 One of the main figures of the original pencil project states that this is a personal non-profit oriented project that is open for other people to develop and use.
 This creates a sort of